VedikaBang/vedikabang_cv/content/Experience/_index.md

         <p class="click-prompt">Responsibilities ↓</p>
         <div id="detail3" class="details" style="display:none;">
           <ul>
             <li>Analyzed MSP tools such as RMMs - ScreenConnect, and AnyDesk in collaboration with the solution development team to create plugins.
-Contributed to the identification and documentation of tactics, techniques, and procedures (TTPs) and integrated over 40 unique Indicators of Compromise (IoCs) into the in-house SIEM, enhancing threat intelligence capabilities and incident response efficiency.</li>
+Contributed to the identification and documentation of tactics, techniques, and procedures (TTPs) and integrated over 40 unique Indicators of Compromise (IoCs) into the in-house SIEM, enhancing threat intelligence capabilities and incident response efficiency by 35%.</li>
             <li>Performed comprehensive host-based analysis on over 70 digital forensic images using tools like X-ways, EnCase, and FTKImager, while analyzing firewall logs, VPN logs, network traffic, and logs from O365, AWS, and Azure environments for a Business Email Compromise (BEC) to identify potential Adversarial TTPs.</li>
             <li>Developed Python and PowerShell scripts to automate routine tasks with custom scripts, reducing manual workload by 10%, while assisting on an Incident response engagement.</li>
           </ul>